...

 Kind regards

-23. Is there perhaps an opportunity for an interview with the people behind TW - similar to Selma?
-It is still important for me to know how the people tick
+25. Is there perhaps an opportunity for an interview with the people behind TW - similar to Selma?
+It's still important to me to know what makes people tick

 Cheers!

-- What about currency exchange fees/surcharges?
-Can the appropriate currency be transferred directly to TrueWealth via TransferWise in order to invest in ETFs in that currency?
+- What about fees/surcharges for currency exchange?
+Can the appropriate currency be transferred directly to TrueWealth via TransferWise in order to invest in ETFs in the corresponding currency?

-- Or is it like DEGIRO only possible to transfer money from a separate account (I read it more like this so far, as it is a different custodian bank)?
+- Or, as with DEGIRO, is it only possible to make transfers from a separate account (which is what I have been reading so far, as it is a different custodian bank)?

 Thanks for the post and maybe you can answer my question.